A great teamwork speaker can

-Should We Require Him to Speak About a Specific Need?
+Require Him to Speak About a Specific Need

-Understand that there are speakers who cannot speak outside their pet topics.
+There are speakers who cannot speak outside their pet topics.
 They will do all acrobatic acts to find a link between your problem and their pet topics.
-Think twice.

 Every good speaker needs time to prepare.